-Being that you are overseas you will need to be prepared for some additional groundwork when going through the process, especially when it comes to documentation.
-But don't worry. we will be there every step of the way to ensure the best possible outcome for you.
+Overseas applicants need to be prepared for additional groundwork when going through the process.
+There might be more paperwork.
+But don't worry - we will be there every step of the way to ensure you get the best outcome.

 While some lenders charge a higher interest rate for expat lending we are fortunate to have access to very competitive rates that closely align with domestic lending rates.